It is an American pastime and constitutional right to exercise free speech on public sidewalks.

-This is unconstitutional, not to mention that the U.S. Supreme Court has already struck down such policies.
+This is unconstitutional, and the U.S. Supreme Court has already struck down such policies.
 Thankfully, pro-life sidewalk counselors decided to challenge this in court.
-And now they’re asking the Supreme Court to make it clear once again that these censorship zones are unconstitutional.
 Let’s take a look at their case.

 Nikki Bruni was listening to the radio when the topic of abortion came up.
 She found herself deeply affected by the discussion, and it motivated her to address an issue that she realized was damaging many people.

 Today, Nikki is a sidewalk counselor in the City of Pittsburgh.